 I don’t understand why some teachers only teach the three exam pieces for the entire year.

 This has to do with progress and the amount of practice that each student puts in.
 While there are students who manage to learn and polish up grade 8 pieces in months, there are those who cannot even do the same for grade 1 pieces in a year.
 Thus, most teachers usually start the exam pieces early so that the student will not give them a heart attack one month before the exam.
-For me, I try not to teach only exam pieces for the first five grades, and I usually concentrate on exam pieces only after I register the student for exam (about half a year earlier) for the first few grades.
+For me, I try not to teach only exam pieces for the first five grades, and I usually concentrate on exam pieces only after the student decides to take the exam and has a deadline to when he/she wants to take.
 However, as the amount of time needed to learn and polish up exam pieces increases with each grade, but the amount of time available to practice usually decreases with every increase in child’s age, by the time the child reaches the last 2-3 grades, unless he/she is a very fast learner or is very hardworking, he/she will usually be concentrating on exam pieces for the entire year (Although ideally, I hope that this will not be the case for my students.)

 I don’t understand why I must learn other pieces instead of just the 3 exam pieces.